-On Monday 1st July the APPG and Compassion in World Farming are holding a session on Turning the Food System Round.
+On Monday 1st July at 4pm in Committee Room 5 the APPG and Compassion in World Farming are holding a session on Turning the Food System Round.

 Policy-makers are beginning to recognise that fairly far-reaching changes in UK food and agriculture are needed, but are unclear as to how we can achieve those changes.
 So Compassion in World Farming has produced a report that examines the steps that can be taken by Government to help us to evolve to a food system that is nourishing, sustainable, equitable and humane.

 The report looks at how to address a number of core issues including:

 - the detrimental impact of intensive agriculture on soils, water and biodiversity;

 - the value of moving to agroecology and other forms of regenerative farming including rotational crop-livestock systems;

 - the need for farmers to receive a larger share of the income generated by the food chain;

 - how to develop policies that ensure that everyone including the most disadvantaged can access nutritious food that enhances rather than undermines their health;

 - the need to build animal welfare standards that respond to our obligations to them as sentient beings.